 We're quite partial to eggs: fluffy, runny, fried, poached, boiled, or in an omelette, using some of the items we list below.
 However you like to have them, this meal will set you up for the day and lower heart disease.

 The BBC have also produced this very helpful collection of recipes for exam day breakfasts.
 The aim is not to fill up too much and get enough slow-release energy.

 Breakfast ingredients or study snacks

-- We don’t want to recommend you turmeric as part of the ongoing ‘fad’, but for thousands of years this humble spice has delivered numerous health-benefits, as well as being neuro-protective.
+- For thousands of years, the humble spice turmeric has delivered numerous health benefits, as well as being neuroprotective.
 Just get the good stuff – some cheaper turmeric is adulterated with Dibasic Calcium Phosphate (DCP), which prevents your body from absorbing minerals.
-Try high-quality turmeric in curries, added to hummus or dips, or as a trendy latte
+Try high-quality turmeric in curries, added to hummus or dips, or as a trendy latte.

 - Dark chocolate is good for building analytical skills and also has a touch of caffeine for a perk!